ANZAzureDevs/New-Breakpoint/series-01.md

 ## 2021-06-17 - Episode 13: DrumBeat.ai and Azure AI - helping identify ear disease early

-If you missed the livestream you can catch the episode [on YouTube](https://youtu.be/xLzlaJl4IWI).
+If you missed the live show you can catch the episode [on YouTube](https://youtu.be/xLzlaJl4IWI).

 What if we could broaden the impact of medicine by empowering non-specialist practitioners to pre-screen people using technology developed using AI?
 Artificial Intelligence (AI) is best used as an augmentation to human capabilities, and not as a replacement, and in this episode, Microsoft's [Kris Bock](https://www.linkedin.com/in/krisbock/) is joined by leading investigators [Associate Professor Narinder Singh](https://www.linkedin.com/in/narinder-singh-95595a13/) and [Dr Al-Rahim Habib](https://www.linkedin.com/in/al-rahim-habib-584957177/) to talk about how DrumBeat.ai is making use of Azure's AI capabilities to build such a screening tool.